netzke/netzke-core/UPGRADING.md

 There's no more need for `default_config` or any other `*_config` methods, and they should be replaced with `configure`.

-The `configure` method is useful for defining (default) toolbars, titles, and other properties of a component.
+The `configure` method is useful for (dynamically) defining toolbars, titles, and other properties of a component's instance.